 Eddie Anderson’s cross-media and cross-racial stardom was very real in the U.S. popular media between 1940 and 1943.
 Unfortunately, a series of unforeseen events, and the growing racial strife in the nation during the war curtailed Anderson’s film career.
 MGM attempted to build Anderson into a greater star, featuring him in its all-star black cast dramatic musical production of “Cabin in the Sky” with Lena Horne.
 But “Cabin in the Sky” was released in summer 1943, just as race riots erupted in Detroit and other manufacturing and military base cities over labor strife.
 Timid film exhibitors did not play up Anderson’s film or stardom for fear of violence playing out in their theaters.
 Racist white backlash against blacks gaining footholds of integration and prominence in American public life began spreading across the south.
 Anderson’s subsequent appearance in “Brewster’s Millions” (Paramount, 1945) caused the film to be banned in Memphis for its portrayal of pleasant interracial interactions.
 Although he remained the most prominent (and highest paid) black performer on radio and television through the late 1950s, his stardom faded to being only a core component of the Jack Benny ensemble.

 From Kathryn Fuller-Seeley, Jack Benny and the Golden Age of Radio Comedy(2017).

-Would you like to learn more about radio, film, and race in the US?
+More about radio, film, and race in the US

 Melvin Ely, The Adventures of Amos n Andy: A Social History of an American Phenomenon.
 (1991).
 Ely examines the complexities of how two white entertainers created two comic black radio characters that divided American audiences, who either loved or loathed the most popular show on radio from 1928 until 1950.